nextstrain/nextstrain.org/docs/redis.md

         git diff redis{,-new}-info
         # make adjustments with other `heroku redis:…` commands

-    I only had to adjust `maxmemory` with:
+    During the 5 → 6 upgrade, `maxmemory` had to be adjusted:

         heroku redis:maxmemory redis-X-N -a nextstrain-server -p volatile-ttl